emkaminsk/PersonalCV/.ai/synchronization-plan.md

 A simple Python script (~200 lines) that:
 1. Reads LaTeX files from `awesome-CV/myCV/`
 2. Extracts text content using regex
-3. Updates corresponding HTML sections in `index.html`
+3. Makes a backup of `index.html` to file `index-<timestamp>.html.backup`
-4. Done.
+4. Updates corresponding HTML sections in `index.html` and saves this file.

 **Core Principle**: This is text replacement, not a complex ETL pipeline.
 Keep it simple.